TechnologyAdvice/fixd/README.md

 ## Built-In Plugins

-Fixd comes with the following built-in fixture plugins:
+Fixd comes with the following built-in fixture plugins which are loaded at initialization of the library.

 ### Object